 Albus also tells us that he and Harry are the only two people who [ought to] know the full text of the Trelawney Prophecy.

-I doubted the same limitation went for knowing about the Horcruxes.
+At that point I doubted the same limitation went for knowing about the Horcruxes.
 For example; until DHs gave us strong indication otherwise, I was pretty sure that Snape knew about those, and knew exactly what kind of information he was inside the DEs organization to try to find.
-Rowling has since shut down that line of enquiry as well.
+Rowling has since shut down that line of inquiry as well.
 And given us nothing of value to replace it with.

 But by then I was beginning to wonder whether Frank and Alice had also been in the know, and were following leads to them, once Snape reported that Voldemort was giving a few selected individual, high-ranking followers some sensitive missions.

 Ultimately, I seem to have been wrong about that, too.

 On the other hand, we also have no reason to suppose that the Longbottoms were not still on social terms with the Black family, even if their politics were not what Pollux Black’s branch of the family agreed with.
 The Longbottoms had been considered eligible marriage partners for the Black family’s daughters, within living memory after all.